triacs/panossakkos.github.io/_posts/2015-11-08-one-password-pt-2.md

 The first iteration was using a combination of a passphrase and a service tag as user's input.
 These two were hashed and mapped to a block of Bitcoin's Block chain.
 The mapped block's hash was hashed and the digest was the password.
-Next morning, as soon as I woke up, I realized that there was no reason to use the Block chain.
+I quickly realized that there was no reason to use the Block chain.
 You can simply hash the two inputs.

 So, this is what we have right now